mlflow/mlflow/ISSUE_TRIAGE.rst

 Assign one more labels for relevant component or interface surface areas, languages, or integrations.
 As a principle, we aim to have the minimal set of labels needed to help route issues and PRs to appropriate contributors.
+For example, a ``language/python`` label would not be particularly helpful for routing issues to committers, since most PRs involve Python code.
-For example, ``language/python`` is unnecessary as most PRs will involve python code, and so we don't need specific people to take a look at that PR.
-However, ``language/java`` and ``language/r`` make sense to have, as the clients in these languages are differ from the python client and aren't maintained by many people.
+``language/java`` and ``language/r`` make sense to have, as the clients in these languages are differ from the python client and aren't maintained by many people.
 As with process labels, we take inspiration from Kubernetes on naming conventions.